rycoley/prediction-prostate-surveillance/README.md

 -PLOTS-
 Figures from paper recreated with simulated data.
-R scripts entitled PLOTS-… create these figures.
+R scripts entitled PLOTS-… create these figures and save them in the plots folder.

+-RESULTS-
+RESULTS-prediction-model-jags-inf-obs.R summarizes posterior results and creates trace plots and posterior densities for each parameter (saved in plots/results-check).

+RESULTS-reduce-size.R takes posterior samples of patient-level random effects and posterior fitted probabilities for observed outcomes and rounds to three significant digits.
+(The R/JAGS script samples and saves values up to 7 sig digs, but these files can be cumbersome to upload on github.
+This code makes them more manageable.
+Only rounded versions of these results are in this repo, but the code supplied will produce the larger files.)